Creation Financial Services Debt Collection – Must You Pay?

 If you have received confirmation and you do owe the debt, the best thing to do is pay it off, as long as you can afford it.
-You should not pay though, if you will be left without money to pay your rent/mortgage or other essential bills.
+You should not pay though if you will be left without money to pay your rent/mortgage or other essential bills.
 Only pay if you can afford it.
-Otherwise, you may be able to reach an agreement with Creation Financial Services Debt Collectors to pay in installments or to make a partial payment to clear your debt.
+Otherwise, you may be able to reach an agreement with Creation Financial Services Debt Collectors to pay in instalments or to make a partial payment to clear your debt.

 Why are they ruining my life?

-Debt collectors are there to make money from the debt you have ran up, and as their sole purpose, they will stop at nothing to get you to pay up.
+Debt collectors are there to make money from the debt you have run up, and as their sole purpose, they will stop at nothing to get you to pay up.
 This means they may resort to hassling, bullying and threatening you, and generally using underhand tactics.

 Creation Financial Services Debt Collectors and the legal obligations